 - Get an editor for the book to do a line edit/copy edit or initial manuscript advice

-- Create an imprint name, buy 10 ISBNs in your country, and learn all about self-publishing through a coach, or at our own Book Creation Success Club (39 AUD monthly).
+- Create an imprint name, buy 10 ISBNs in your country, and learn all about self-publishing through a publishing coach or at our own Book Creation Success Course

 - Hire a freelance book cover designer, with samples you can see are good (not mockups or templates) or use a design contest

-- Join a writers group or two on Facebook, so you can share your book, your dramas, your final cover shots to choose from, author pics, and $1.99 launch deals.
+- Join a writers group or two on Facebook & Goodreads, so you can share your book, your dramas, your final cover shots to choose from, author pics, and ask for early reviews once friendship is established.